torchlard/Notes/CS_theory/cubical_type_theory.md

 type equipped with custom equality eg. write type similar to natural numbers with equality between all even numbers

+# proof
+in MLTT, since it includes K theorem, Equality type only remain 1 inhabitant: refl in HoTT, equality proof = Path, Path and Path can be different
+  - => infinitely many proofs, each proof = inhabitant = interval

+## notation
+a ≡ b => Path _ a b

 # UA
 gives universe strongest possible euality in advance (only 1 universe)

-# what is equality?
+## what is equality?
 types within which different equalities defined from your perspective equality = dependent case

-# manipulate equality
+## manipulate equality
 indices assigned to referents of single equality

 capping = construct ceiling of cubical building given its floor and pillars